-We know those requiring hospital treatment are just the tip of the iceberg as there are many thousands of children and older people are treated at home and never recorded.
+We know those requiring hospital treatment are just the tip of the iceberg.
+There are many thousands of children and older people treated at home and never recorded.

 Older people and children are particularly prone to poisoning for different reasons.

-Children can be prone to having accidents at home as they lack the experience and judgement to recognise risky or toxic situations and they are extremely inquisitive.
-Plus little ones are oblivious to dangers and may be easily distracted or encouraged by friends or siblings.
+Children are likely to have accidents at home as they lack the experience and judgement to recognise risky or toxic situations.
+In addition, they are extremely inquisitive.
+Moreover, little ones are oblivious to dangers and may be easily distracted or encouraged by friends or siblings.

-Many of the more serious poisoning accidents at home, take place in the kitchen or the bathroom where medicines, chemical cleaners, household products and some cosmetics are stored.
+Many of the more serious poisoning accidents at home, take place in the kitchen or the bathroom.
+Medicines, chemical cleaners, household products and some cosmetics are often stored here.

 Even everyday items you might not suspect as being harmful can be dangerous to children.
-For example, it is estimated that as many as 30 children a day are being poisoned by liquid laundry detergent.
-Doctors have also raised awareness of the risk of young children getting liquid detergent in their eyes.
+For example, it is estimated that liquid laundry detergent cause poisoning of as many as 30 children a day.
+Doctors have also pointed out the risk of young children getting liquid detergent in their eyes.